Information and guidelines for a smooth workflow

 Chamfers, cutouts and blends can be drawn using different methods.
 Though, every method can lead to different programs for CNC machining.

 Also the recognition and visualization of the standard edges (L1, W1, L2, W2) and the CNC reference edge, can be disturbed when new lines are added to the cross section of a panel.
-To get around that, it is best to use Chamfer or Blend features, which also eliminates the problem of aspect ratio locks between the length and width of a shape.
+To get around that, it is best to use Cut out shapes, Chamfer or Blend features, which also eliminates the problem of aspect ratio locks between the length and width of a shape.

 See the tip below for using Contour Handles for faster editing shapes.